yousefalsatouf/BeCode-Training/02-the-hill/02-character-manager/README.md

 - Repository : `character-manager`
 - Time : 3 days
-- Team : with your godmother-father/pioupiou
+- Team : group of 2 or 3 with your godmother-father/pioupiou

 ## Objectives